abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Overall everything is permitted, as long as you can always provide exactly one result (also known as *The result™*) per value.
 For numerical operations, this is always true, simply because math is designed this way.

-> Every generalization of number has first presented itself as needed for some simple problem: negative numbers were needed in order that subtraction might be always possible, since otherwise a − b would be meaningless if a were less than b; fractions were needed in order that division might be always possible; and complex numbers are needed in order that extraction of roots and solution of equations may be always possible.
-> Bertrand Russell, from Introduction to Mathematical Philosophy

 Note that most mathematical operations, such as addition, multiplication, etc. require two numbers in order to produce a result.
 This does not mean that they are not functions, it just means they're a little fancier.
 Depending on what we need, we may present those operations as functions from the sets of *tuples* of numbers to the set of numbers, or we may say that they take a number and return a function.
 More on that later.

 ## Sets and Functions in Programming

 Sets are used extensively in programming, especially in their incarnation as *types* (also called *classes*).
 All sets of numbers that we discussed earlier also exist in most languages as types.

-Sets and types
+### Sets and types
----

-Sets are not exactly the same thing as types, but all types are (or can be seen as) sets.
+Sets are not the same thing as types, but types can be seen as sets (or they *have* sets we can say).

 For example, we can view the `Boolean` type as a set containing two elements &mdash; `true` and `false`.

 ![Set of boolean values](../01_set/boolean.svg)

 Another very basic set that is used in programming is the set of keyboard characters, or `Char`.
-Characters are actually used rarely by themselves and mostly as parts of sequences.

 ![Set of characters](../01_set/char.svg)

-Most of the types that are used in programming are *composite* types ---  they are a combination of the primitive ones that are listed here.
-Again, we will cover these later.
+Most of the sets that we use in programming are *composite* sets e.g.  make a list of `Char`s and you have a string.
+We will see how this happens later.

 **Task 7:** What is the type equivalent of subsets in programming?

 ### Functions and methods/subroutines

-Some functions in programming (also called methods, subroutines, etc.) kinda resemble mathematical functions &mdash; they sometimes take one value of a given type (or in other words, an element that belongs to a given set) and always return exactly one element which belongs to another type (or set).
-For example, here is a function that takes an argument of type `Char` and returns a `Boolean`, indicating whether the character is a letter.
+Functions in programming (also called methods, subroutines, etc.) kinda resemble mathematical functions --- they take an element that belongs to a given set and return exactly one element which belongs to another set.

+For example, here is a method that takes an argument of type `Char` and returns a `Boolean`, indicating whether the character is a letter.

 ![A function from Char to Boolean](../01_set/char_boolean.svg)

 However functions in most programming languages can also be quite different from mathematical functions &mdash; they can perform various operations that have nothing to do with returning a value.
-These operations are sometimes called side effects.
+These operations are sometimes called *side effects*.

 Why are functions in programming different?
 Well, figuring a way to encode *effectful* functions in a way that is mathematically sound isn't trivial and at the time when most programming paradigms that are in use today were created, people had bigger problems than the their functions not being mathematically sound (e.g. actually being able to run any program at all).

-Nowadays, many people feel that mathematical functions are too limiting and hard to use.
-And they might be right.
-But mathematical functions have one big advantage over non-mathematical ones &mdash; their type signature tells you almost everything about what the function does (this is probably the reason why most functional languages are strongly-typed).

 ### Purely-functional programming languages

-We said that while all mathematical functions are also programming functions, the reverse is not true for *most* programming languages.
-However, there are some languages that only permit mathematical functions, and for which this equality holds.
+Many people feel that mathematical functions are too limiting and hard to use.
+And they might have a point, but mathematical functions have one big advantage over non-mathematical ones &mdash; their type signature tells you almost everything about what the function does (this is probably the reason why most functional languages are strongly-typed).
+This is why there are some languages that only permit mathematical functions, and for which this equality holds.
 They are called *purely-functional* programming languages.
 An example of a such language is Haskell, which we will meet later.

 Such languages don't support functions that perform operations like rendering stuff on screen, doing I/O, etc. (in this context, such operations are called "side effects".

-In purely functional programming languages, such operations are *outsourced* to the language's runtime.
+There, such operations are *outsourced* to the language's runtime.
 Instead of writing functions that directly perform a side effect, for example `console.log('Hello')`, we write functions that return a type that represents that side effect (for example, in Haskell side effects are handled by the `IO` type) and the runtime then executes those functions for us.

-We then link all those functions into a whole program, often by using a thing called *continuation passing style*.
+We then compose all those functions into a program (by breaking them down to a thing called *continuation passing style*).

 ## Functional Composition